-- Double Expansion – an excellent fastener for both the hollow or solid section of the cinder block and works well in softer base material.
-The double expansion anchor expands along the whole length of the anchor making it ideal in applications where the base material is suspect.
+- Double Expansion – an excellent fastener for both the hollow or solid section of the cinder block and works well in the softer base material.
+The double expansion anchor expands along the whole length of the anchor making it ideal for applications where the base material is suspect.
 Each double expansion anchor requires that a bolt with national coarse threads be used and purchased separately.
 The double expansion anchor comes in six diameters starting at 1/4” through 3/4”.

 - Machine Screw Anchor – is best used in the solid section of a cinder block because it requires the bottom of the hole to be used for proper setting and expansion.
 The machine screw anchor needs to be set using a setting tool.
 To be set properly, the anchor must sit against a solid base material as a hammer strikes the setting tool.
 Using a machine screw anchor into the hollow section can be done using a special hollow-set machine screw anchor setting tool manufactured by Greenlee.
 Machine Screw anchors come in diameters of #6, #10, 1/4”, 5/16”, 3/8”, 1/2”, 5/8” and 3/4”.

 - Hammer Drive Anchor – is a light duty anchor that can be used in the solid section and the hollow section if enough base material is left after the drilling process is complete.
 Hammer drive anchors are simple to use and come complete with the nail and anchor body preassembled.
 The head of the hammer drive anchors has a mushroom head that measures about 1/2” across, making it perfect for applications where pullover is of concern.
 Once the nail is set in the anchor body of the hammer drive anchor, the anchor can not be removed without cutting off the head.
-The hammer drive anchor comes in two diameters of 3/16” and 1/4” and in various lengths to accommodate different thickness of material being fastened to the cinder block.
+The hammer drive anchor comes in two diameters of 3/16” and 1/4” and in various lengths to accommodate different thickness of the material being fastened to the cinder block.

 Each different cinder block anchor requires specific installations steps.